 Learn about our mission, vision, and history.

-Provide community musicians of all ages and abilities with opportunities for performance and growth.
+WSCO provides community musicians of all ages and abilities with opportunities for performance and growth.

-Inspire an enjoyment of music-making through instruction and mentoring in mixed age ensembles culminating in quality group performances.
+To inspire an enjoyment of music-making through instruction and mentoring in mixed age ensembles culminating in quality group performances.

 The Westside Symphonette, our predecessor, was founded in the Fall of 2002 to give local students an opportunity to participate in a full symphony orchestra—an opportunity that still does not exist in our West Seattle schools.